Skip to main content

 Accelerated Bachelor’s/Master’sQualified undergraduate students can obtain a master’s degree within 2 to 3 semesters past BS graduation through the ABM program.

-B.S.
-Construction Engineering
+B.S. in Environmental Engineering

 CCEE Advising Notes

-Credit Hours to Graduate128(NEW)/126
+Credit hours to graduate128

-Undergraduate Research ThesisCE499 – Undergraduate Research
+Undergraduate research thesisCE499 – Undergraduate Research

 CE 499 – Research Thesis Contract